 Maximum edge enhancement 3%.

-4.1.4 Assessment Procedure: Through-Plane (Z-axis) Spatial Resolution

-The procedure for measuring through-plane resolution (slice profile) shall be performed as follows:
+Using the CATphan or similar, the procedure for measuring through-plane resolution (slice profile) shall be performed as follows:

 The through-plane resolution shall be assessed using the slice sensitivity profile using methods described in Fuchs et al. 8 and with standard procedures with CT performance phantoms such as the ACR or CATphan phantoms.
 The derived slice sensitivity profile shall meet the specifications outlined for through-plane resolution in Table 3.1.2.
 Specifications are restated here for convenience and include: